Ecrypty/florijncoinmnb/README-old.md

 ```

-- Use trezor web wallet or keepkey rc clinet to compare address and send 1K Dash to an address
+- Use trezor web wallet or keepkey rc clinet to compare address and send 1K Florijncoin to an address
 - If you moved fund(s) on trezor or keepkey already, use trezor web wallet or keepkey rc clinet to find bip32 path